mph005/opentofu-azure/docs/tasks.md

 ## High Priority Tasks

 ### Implement Key Vault Module
+- **Status**: Completed (2025-04-05)

-**Description:** Create a reusable Azure Key Vault module to securely store and manage secrets.
+- **Description**: Create a reusable Azure Key Vault module for securely storing and managing secrets.

-**Requirements:**
+- **Requirements**:
   - Support for access policies and RBAC authorization
-- Integration with existing VNet for private endpoints
+  - Integration with virtual networks for enhanced security
+  - Secret rotation capabilities
+  - Private endpoint support
-- Soft-delete and purge protection enabled by default
+  - Soft delete and purge protection
-- Secret rotation capability
-- Terragrunt configuration for all environments

-**Acceptance Criteria:**
+- **Acceptance Criteria**:
-- Module creates Key Vault with configurable settings
-- Access can be restricted to specified VNet/subnet
+  - Module can be deployed to Azure successfully
-- Secrets can be created and retrieved
+  - Secrets can be stored and retrieved securely
-- Integration with existing modules demonstrated
+  - Network access control is properly implemented
+  - Terragrunt configuration is available for all environments
-- Terratest tests validate key functionality
+  - Terratest validates module functionality

-**Deadline:** 2025-04-30
+- **Deadline**: 2025-04-30

----

 ### Implement Monitoring and Alerts
+- **Status**: In Progress

-**Description:** Set up comprehensive monitoring and alerting for all Azure resources.
+- **Description**: Set up monitoring and alerting for Azure resources.

-**Requirements:**
+- **Requirements**:
-- Log Analytics workspace for centralized logging
+  - Create a Log Analytics workspace
-- Application Insights for application monitoring
+  - Configure diagnostic settings for all resources
+  - Set up alert rules for critical conditions
-- Azure Monitor for resource metrics
+  - Implement action groups for notifications
+- **Acceptance Criteria**:
+  - All resources send logs to the Log Analytics workspace
-- Alert rules for critical conditions
+  - Alert rules are triggered when conditions are met
+  - Notifications are sent to the appropriate teams
   - Integration with existing Terragrunt configuration

-**Acceptance Criteria:**
-- All resources send logs to central Log Analytics workspace
-- Alert rules established for:
-  - High CPU/Memory usage
-  - Storage capacity thresholds
-  - Failed authentication attempts
-  - Application errors
-- Alerts can be sent via email and webhook
-- Terratest tests verify logging configuration
+  - Terratest verifies monitoring setup

-**Deadline:** 2025-05-15
+- **Deadline**: 2025-05-15

----

 ## Medium Priority Tasks